webstream-framework/DI/README.md

 $obj->strictInject('value', new SampleValue());
 echo $obj->getValue(); // Return value is instance of SampleValue class.
 ```
 Thrown `AnnotationException` exception when specified the difference value type.
+However, the primitive values (int, string, bool etc.) can not be strict value inject.

 ## License
 Licensed under the MIT